AstarNetwork/astar-docs/docs/tutorials/hacking/next.md

 - Subscribe to Astar Newsletter.

 ## Ideas to build
-These ideas can be implemented as WASM or EVM smart contract.
+These ideas can be implemented as Wasm or EVM smart contract.
 Main intention is for the ink! developers.

 ### Pool Together
 Explore this [project] (https://app.pooltogether.com/) and build your own version in ink!